 “Life should be lived passionately.
 Otherwise, you’re playing another person’s game.”
 Lewis Howes

-Whatever the case, if you are a freelance writer and you’ve been struggling to get a break, I recommend you try being an authority in one particular area.
+It’s time that you chose your freelancing writing niche.
+Be an authority in one particular area.
 It has worked for me; I don’t see why it can’t work for you.

 Daniel Nyairo is a top rated freelancer on Upwork.
 Get amazing tips and tricks on freelance writing from Daniel’s blog: www.thecopywiz.com